Finding Federal Laws

 1989 to present

-Cornette Library no longer receives printed slip laws.
-Therefore, to find a copy of a law before it is printed in the Statutes-at-Large use:
+Cornette Library does not receive printed slip laws (an individual pamphlet print of a single law).
+Therefore, to find a copy of a law before it is printed in the Statutes at Large use:

 - Thomas: Browse Public Laws